-According to the Advisory Committee, the 2009 Law on the Prohibition of Discrimination "has significantly strengthened the legal framework in place regarding the promotion of effective equality and protection from discrimination on grounds inter alia of skin colour, citizenship, national affiliation or ethnic origin, language and religious beliefs".14 However, the Advisory Committee also noted the need to further clarify the scope of the Law in the areas of housing and social protection,15 and called on the authorities to amend the Law if necessary to enable persons belonging to national minorities to bring claims of discrimination in these two fields,16 as well as to remove "all undue citizenship requirements [...] from constitutional and criminal law provisions relevant to the protection of national minorities",17 namely with respect to the right of individuals to address either of these two concerns of the Advisory Committee.
-Neither does the Action Plan does not address either of these two concerns of the Advisory Committee.
-Neither does the Action Plan envisage any measures to remove the possible ambiguity with regard to understanding of any special measures for achieving full equality as non-discrimination, and the provision in Article 76 of the Constitution, which adds a condition for this to be the case.19
+According to the Advisory Committee, the 2009 Law on the Prohibition of Discrimination "has significantly strengthened the legal framework in place regarding the promotion of effective equality and protection from discrimination on grounds inter alia of skin colour, citizenship, national affiliation or ethnic origin, language and religious beliefs".
+However, the Advisory Committee also noted the need to further clarify the scope of the Law in the areas of housing and social protection, and called on the authorities to amend the Law if necessary to enable persons belonging to national minorities to bring claims of discrimination in these two fields, as well as to remove "all undue citizenship requirements [...] from constitutional and criminal law provisions relevant to the protection of national minorities", namely with respect to the right of individuals to address international institutions on protection of minority rights.
+The Action Plan does not address either of these two concerns of the Advisory Committee.
+Neither does the Action Plan envisage any measures to remove the possible ambiguity with regard to understanding of any special measures for achieving full equality as non-discrimination, and the provision in Article 76 of the Constitution, which adds a condition for this to be the case.